Have you got that wall that badly needs some life?

-The other tools/equipment we needed were an electric drill, a stanley knife, wood glue and a spirit level.
+Lastly, you’ll be needing an electric drill, Stanley knife, wood glue, and spirit level.